mapleleafjack/slime-chan/docs/AI_INTEGRATION.md

 ## Overview

-Slime-chan now features advanced AI integration that allows your slimes to have intelligent, context-aware conversations!
+Slime-chan now features advanced AI integration that allows your creatures (slimes, mushrooms, etc.) to have intelligent, context-aware conversations!
 The system is compatible with multiple AI providers including DeepSeek, OpenAI, and any OpenAI-compatible API.

 ## Features